spotinst/help/src/docs/ocean/features/dynamic-commitments-aws.md

 By prioritizing reserved instances and savings plan commitments, this feature continually adapts to the dynamic needs of your environment.
 Dynamic commitments management lets you:

-* Prioritize Available RIs and SPs
+* Prioritize available RIs and SPs.
-* Revert from On-demand RI and SPs
+* Revert from On-demand RI and SPs.

 ## Prioritize Available RIs and SPs